Apsd1109/apsd1109.github.io/_blogs/2023-01-01-a-rooted-resolution.md

 The original article is already finished, but I wanted to include this portion as a way of immediately applying this resolve to remain rooted in His word.
 So I have one question for you: Do you seriously take Jesus' final words seriously (inspiration from [David Platt's sermon: You Need Biblical Mission](https://radical.net/podcasts/radical-podcast/you-need-biblical-mission/))?

-> "And Jesus came and said to them, "All authority in heaven and on earth has been given to me.
+> And Jesus came and said to them, "All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.""
+And behold, I am with you always, to the end of the age." - Matthew 28:18–20, ESV
-> (Matthew 28:18–20, ESV)

 As a Christian in school, do you recognize that you have the privilege and opportunity like no one else to fulfill Jesus' commandment and commission?
 I was reminded of the urgency to live out this during this term, by browsing around on our very own blog!
 Please, take a moment to read through [Will Schuurman's post, _3 Exhortations for Campus Ministries From a Local Church Pastor_](https://medium.com/uwccf/3-exhortations-for-campus-ministries-from-a-local-church-pastor-17f42cab0b26).